API-Skeletons/doctrine-graphql/justthebasics.rst

 appropriate associations throughout.
-Support for ad-hoc joins between entities is not supported but you can use the EntityDefinition event in combination with the FilterQueryBuilder event to add a new field to an entity with such ad-hoc support.
+Support for ad-hoc joins between entities is not supported but you can use the EntityDefinition event in combination with the FilterQueryBuilder event to add a new field to a Type with such ad-hoc support.
 Your Doctrine metadata must contain all the associations.
 This requriement relates to the very basics of working in Doctrine.